College of Liberal Arts & Social Sciences > Academics > Sociology > Graduate Programs > Sociology (MA)

 You’ll complete five core courses and seven electives.

-of 2016 Sociology MA graduates surveyed were employed or continuing their education within six months of graduation
+of Sociology graduates were employed, continuing their education or pursuing other goals within six months of graduation.

 Master’s in Sociology graduates go on to careers in law enforcement, urban planning, public and private administration, marketing, health and welfare services, youth services, community organizations and education.
 With a network of 8,900 fellow College of Liberal Arts and Social Sciences master’s-level graduates in Chicago and beyond, you have a variety of opportunities to grow your professional and academic connections.